nanoframework/nanoFramework.IoT.Device/devices/Dhtxx/README.md

 # DHTxx - Digital-Output Relative Humidity & Temperature Sensor Module

 > **IMPORTANT** This sensor is very time sensitive.
 This implementation will only work on few boards.
-It doesn't work on nay ESP32.
-Don't use this implementation for those MCU.
+Do not use with ESP32.
-> To use any of the DHT with 1 wire protocol, with an ESP32, please use the [Dhtxx.Esp32](../Dthxx.Esp32/README.md) version.
+> If you an ESP32, to use any of the DHT with 1 wire protocol, please use the [Dhtxx.Esp32](../Dthxx.Esp32/README.md) version.

 The DHT temperature and humidity sensors are very popular.
 This projects support DHT10, DHT11, DHT12, DHT21(AM2301), DHT22(AM2302).